sundas-arooj/Pre-Order-Food-Application/README.md

 This MEAN stack application helps people to order their food from the available restaurants before reaching the restaurant.
-Then this application will show them an estimated time so people will reach the resturant on time and in this way, this app saves their time.
+Then this application will show them an estimated time so people will reach the restaurant on time and in this way, this app saves their time.